lanl/edif2qmasm/README.md

 Limitations
 -----------

 Only combinational logic is supported by the current version of `edif2qmasm`.
-The hope is to add support for sequential logic in a future version.
+I hope to add support for sequential logic in a future version.

 The resulting QMASM programs are not very robust in that the minimum-energy solutions do not consistently represent a correct execution when run on D-Wave hardware.
 Suggestions on how to improve robustness are welcome.